-At Ridley, we believe the teaching of doctrine should and can affect every dimension of Christian leadership:
+At Ridley, we believe the study teaching of doctrine should and can affects every dimension of Christian leadership:

-- our prayer and worship: our basic about God will radically shape the way we approach and address God, whether on our own or with others
+- our prayer and worship: as our understanding of our basic about God grows, so too will radically shape the way we approach and address God is shaped and transformed, whether on our own or with others

-- the way we treat others: our beliefs about the nature and of human beings and their role in God’s world will shape how we care for and respond to each other, both within and beyond the Church
+- the way we treat othersrelationships: our beliefs about the nature and of human beings and their role in God’s world determines will shape how we care for and respond to each other, both within and beyond the Church

-- our reading of Scripture: just as we return again and again to the Bible to formulate doctrine, so we need doctrine to help us interpret the Bible aright, to discern its main 'plotlines', its frameworks of belief
+- reading our reading of Scripture: just as we return again and again to the Bible to formulate doctrine, so we need doctrine to help us interpret the Bible and discern its truth aright, to discern its main 'plotlines', its frameworks of belief

-- our preaching and teaching: we need doctrine to ensure we are operating out of a centre in Christ, that we can 'speak the truth in love'
+- our preaching and teaching: we need doctrine teaches us the deep truths of Jesus to ensure we are operating out of a centre in Christ, that we canso that we in turn may 'speak the truth in love' to to others

 Doctrine at Ridley is thus deeply practical as well as rigorously intellectual; it is aimed to help us 'grow up in every way into him who is the head, into Christ'.